 Note: Make sure you are only squeezing your pelvic floor and deep core muscles (aka your transverse abdominals) and that your glutes, and all of the other muscles that like to help when an exercise is hard (i.e. your eyebrows) are resting.

-2. Combine kegels with exercises you love
+2. Next, combine kegels with exercises you already do

 Ever considered kegeling during your plank?
 The pelvic floor is actually part of your core and connected to your abdominals — and these muscles work best as a team.
 Try this classic core strengthener, but include a Kegel.
 (If you're not sure if planks are safe or appropriate for you, check with a physical therapist first.)